Brüno: Release

 Universal Pictures won the film's rights in 2006 after an intense bidding war, they paid $42.5 million for the domestic and some foreign distribution rights to the film, Sony Pictures Releasing International released the film in Latin America and some countries in Europe, Mandate International was the film's sale agent for other markets with the film sold to independent distributors, Nordisk Film distributed the film in Scandinavia, Ascot Elite Entertainment Group distributed the film in Switzerland and Medusa Film distributed the film in Italy.

 Brüno had its premiere at the Grauman's Chinese Theatre on June 25, 2009.
-The premiere is notable for taking place on the same day as the death of pop singer Michael Jackson, in which his star on the Hollywood Walk of Fame was covered by the red carpet, causing fans of the singer to access the star of another Michael Jackson (a radio host) for tributes.
-It was later released on July 10, 2009, in the United States.
+The premiere coincided with the death of pop singer Michael Jackson; his star on the Hollywood Walk of Fame was covered by the red carpet, resulting in fans of the singer visiting the star of radio host Michael Jackson instead.
 The film received an early release in Australia, Switzerland, Belgium, the Netherlands, New Zealand, and Iceland on July 8 and in Germany, Greece, Ireland, Serbia, Slovenia, Israel, and Bosnia and Herzegovina on July 9, 2009.
+It was released on July 10, 2009, in the United States.